 3.1.
 One-year admissions suspension

-Programs may ask the Rackham Dean to suspend admissions for one year.
-An admissions suspension allows a program to address short-term issues such as over-enrollment in a given year, the need for curricular re-design, or temporary financial pressures.
+Graduate programs may ask the Rackham dean to suspend admissions for one year.
+An admissions suspension allows a program to address short-term issues such as over-enrollment in a given year, the need for curriculum redesign, or temporary financial pressures.

-A request should provide reasons for and when the suspension should take effect.
-Program chairs should submit a request far enough in advance for the Graduate School to act before applications open—requests should be submitted by August 1 for an admissions suspension to take effect in the fall or winter term of the following academic year.
+A request should provide reasons for the suspension and the academic year when it should be in effect.
+The graduate chair or director should submit a request far enough in advance for the graduate school to act before applications open—requests should be submitted by August 1 for an admissions suspension to take effect in the fall or winter term of the following academic year.
+The request should include confirmation of approval by the program’s graduate faculty.

 3.2.
 Admissions moratorium

-Program faculty, the dean of the school or college where the program is located, or the Rackham dean may recommend that the Rackham Executive Board place a moratorium on admissions to a graduate program.
-A moratorium allows faculty to re-assess the purpose and goals of the program and to address longer-term structural issues.
+The program chair or director, the dean of the school or college where the program is located, or the Rackham dean may recommend that the Rackham Executive Board place a moratorium on admissions to a program.
+A moratorium request should confirm support of the graduate faculty.
+A moratorium allows the graduate faculty to re-assess the purpose and goals of the program and to address longer-term structural issues.
 A moratorium may last up to five years to allow time for planning and recalibration of resources that can ensure the success of the program.

 The Rackham Executive Board will lift the moratorium when the program can demonstrate that faculty, staff, and financial resources are available to sustain a level of quality appropriate for a Rackham degree.
-To lift an admissions moratorium, program faculty should provide a written request that explains the reasons for the moratorium and discusses the outcome of the steps taken to address these issues.
+To lift an admissions moratorium, the graduate chair or director should provide a written request that affirms the support of the graduate faculty to reopen it, and that explains the reasons for the moratorium and discusses the outcome of the steps taken to address these issues.
 The request should explain any revisions to the curriculum and requirements, and a timetable for reopening admissions.
 The dean of the school or college where the program is located must provide written approval that includes any commitments for funding, staffing, and space.
-The program may not advertise or admit students until the Graduate School has lifted the moratorium.
+The program may not advertise or admit students until the graduate school has lifted the moratorium.

 The Rackham Executive Board will consider closing a program that has had an admissions moratorium in place for five years.